NagarjunNagesh/blog.blitzbudget.com/README.md

 # blog.blitzbudget.com
-Blog for blitzbudget

 Blitz Budget Bootstrap front end

+## Install Http Server
+Install Http Server using NPM

+`npm install http-server -g`

+## Start the HTTP Server

-Instructions to install and run the server
+Navigate to the `target` and the start the server.

-1) npm install http-server -g
-2) http-server . -p 8080
+`http-server . -p 8080`